The Product Regulation and Liability Review: Russia

 Year in review

 Russia has now reached the stage where the consumer protection legislation has developed into a highly consumer-oriented set of rules and practices along with substantial supporting court practice and legislative guidance.
 Furthermore, in 2019, consumers obtained an additional legal remedy to protect their interests by means of class actions.
-There is an increasing number of product liability cases as a result of the developed awareness of consumers with regard to their rights.
+There are an increasing number of product liability cases as a result of the developed awareness of consumers with regard to their rights.
 Moreover, legislators have introduced some guidance on the existing legislation, detailing the rights and obligations and increasing liabilities under consumer protection legislation.

-In some instances, consumers demonstrate abusive attitudes towards the rights granted to them by the Consumer Protection Law and bring poorly reasoned claims with the sole purpose of harassing the seller or manufacturer (in Russia, this is called consumer extremism).
+On 14 October 2020, the Presidium of the Russian Supreme Court approved a Review on judicial practice relating to consumer disputes.
+The Supreme Court clarifications addressed a number of legal issues concerning 'consumer extremism', clarification of substantial defects in products, conduct of an expert examination of defective products and prohibition on the establishment of a clause for a mandatory pre-trial settlement of claims with a consumer.
+However, in some instances, consumers demonstrate abusive attitudes towards the rights granted to them by the Consumer Protection Law and bring poorly reasoned claims with the sole purpose of harassing the seller or manufacturer (in Russia, this is called consumer extremism).
 For example, in a recent case, an individual asked the court to prohibit production and to withdraw from trade all tobacco products within the Russian Federation.
 To support the claim, he referred to provisions of the Consumer Protection Law prohibiting production of goods that may cause harm to human health.
 Such cases arise quite frequently.

 1 Sergey Yuryev is a partner at CMS Russia.